diCaminha/dicaminha.github.io/_posts/2018-03-11-rest-vs-graphql.md

 layout: post
 title: INTRODUCTION TO GRAPHQL FOR REST DEVS
 ---

-## Introduction
 Hi there!
 First of all this article is not exactly a well done comparation article between two tools (architecture to be more precise).
 I will humbly try to show you some of concerns and highlights about to concepts used to transfer/achieve data on the web: GraphQL and REST.
 First I'm gonna review what is REST after all, then I will explore the weakness of this concept, and finally introduce GraphQL.

 ## *RE*presentation *S*tate *T*ransfer
   To get a good enough knowledge about what really is REST we need to review a little bit **'HTTP Verbs'** or the famous HTTP methods